-- a dash of hot sauce optional
+- 1 dash Hot sauce optional

-- 1/2 teaspoon Cajun Seasoning optional
+- ½ teaspoon Cajun Seasoning optional

 - Freshly ground black pepper

-Combine diced clams, softened cream cheese, chopped parsley, fresh lemon juice, Worcestershire sauce, dash of hot sauce, Cajun Seasoning, and pepper to taste, stirring until well blended.
+- Combine diced clams, softened cream cheese, chopped parsley, fresh lemon juice, Worcestershire sauce, a dash of hot sauce, Cajun Seasoning, and pepper to taste, stirring until well blended.
 Add the reserved clam juice to reach desired consistency.

-place in a plastic lidded container; refrigerate for 2 hours or overnight.
+- Place in a plastic lidded container; refrigerate for 2 hours or overnight.

-Fresh steam claims may be added to replace the tinned clams.
+- Fresh steam claims may be added to replace the tinned clams.

-The Parsley may be omitted as it was not used in the original recipe
+- The Parsley may be omitted as it was not used in the original recipe

-The Cajun seasoning may be replaced with salt if desired.
+- The Cajun seasoning may be replaced with salt if desired.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2018-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021-2013 unauthorized use and duplication of content/ material without express and written permission from this blog’s author or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.